MicrosoftDocs/azure-aks-docs/articles/aks/use-wasi-node-pools.md

 ```

 > [!NOTE]
-> When developing applications, modules should be build against the `wasm32-wasi` target.
-For more details, see the [spin][spin] documentation.
+> If you want to know more about how to develop Spin applications, see the [spin][spin] documentation.

 Use `kubectl` to run your example deployment: